spellshift/realm/docs/_docs/admin-guide/tavern.md

 ### Application layer crypto

+Tavern implements static key symmetric encryption using xchacha20-poly1305.

 Tavern recieves the encryption key for app layer crypto through an environment variable `IMIX_ENCRYPT_KEY`.
 This variable must be the same for agent builds and all running instances of Tavern.
-If the variable is not set Tavern will pick a random 64 character password.
-To retrieve the randomly set variable check the app logs

-`2024/06/18 02:35:53 [WARN] No value for 'IMIX_ENCRYPT_KEY' provided, defaulting to /1oIbH~L#urAr0s75A:+0WMF8V*2I-0Z4Q6d[j-SBDBk]s4FCS&x~NmsVYOO0G6x`
+If the variable is not set Tavern and Imix will default to `I Don't care how small the room is I cast fireball`.
+This is a dangerous stop gap we've implemented while we build out the app layer crypto.
+Long term we're moving to asymmetric encryption and don't want to build a safe way to handle the shared key since it will be going away.
+For now implementers should not rely on the static key encryption or should take care to safely modify the key.

+The vaule is set in:

+* `realm/tavern/config.go`:`EnvImixEncryptKeyDefault`
+* `realm/implants/lib/pb/src/xchacha.rs`:`IMIX_ENCRYPT_KEY_DEFAULT`

 ### Metrics